 Statues Holding Up Stairs

 There is much more to see than the ten items I’ve listed.
-When you wander around the Wharf make sure you take time to check out anything which looks interesting.
 You might want to read the first Trinity Buoy Wharf post I wrote about this area back in 2017 which has similar content.
 I felt compelled to write a new piece because I took some new photographs and just love the area.
 Enjoy your visit.
 I’ve posted a series of pictures to my Love Trinity Buoy Wharf Pinterest Board and Love Isle of Dogs Pinterest Board which you might want to look at.

 Shipping Container Offices